 Testing with Proov on days 7, 8, 9, and 10 after peak fertility confirms that successful ovulation did in fact occur.
 We like to see four positive Proov PdG tests on these days to confirm successful ovulation and adequate PdG levels.

 If you get anything less than three or four positive Proov tests during the testing window, this could be a sign of suboptimal ovulation which could be making it more difficult to get pregnant.
-You can improve ovulation quality with natural methods such as seed cycling or herbals, or with help from your doctor.
+You can improve ovulation health with natural methods such as seed cycling or herbals, or with help from your doctor.
 If you never get a positive Proov PdG test, we recommend consulting your doctor as this could be a sign of anovulation.

 Progesterone and PdG tests are both valuable tools during your trying to conceive journey.
 Understanding the pros and cons of each will help you make informed decisions to reach your fertility goals faster.